abspoel/dk-search/README.md

-This code can be used to search for primes p that have large values of d_k(p) and d_k^\*(p), as defined in our paper:
+This code can be used to search for primes p that have large values of d_k(p) and d_k^\*(p), as defined in our [paper](https://eprint.iacr.org/2018/1236):

 > Mark Abspoel and Niek J. Bouman and Berry Schoenmakers and Niels de Vreede.
 Fast Secure Comparison for Medium-Sized Integers and Its Application in Binarized Neural Networks.
-Cryptographers Track RSA Conference, 2019.
-To appear.
+Topics in Cryptology - CT-RSA 2019 - The Cryptographers' Track at the RSA Conference 2019, San Francisco, CA, USA, March 4-8, 2019, Proceedings.
+Lectures Notes in Computer Science, Springer, 2019. pp. 453--472. https://doi.org/10.1007/978-3-030-12612-4_23

 To use, install Rust using [rustup](https://rustup.rs/).
 Clone the repository and use `cargo run --release -- [args]` to execute.